Best-Ever Hot Milk Sponge

 - 4 extra-large eggs

 - 15 ml baking powder

-9. Allow to cool for 5 minutes before turning out on a cooling rack.
+- Allow cooling for 5 minutes before turning out on a cooling rack.

 • A great cake for children´s birthday cakes.

 • If baking all in one pan, allow to bake for longer (40 – 45 minutes)

 • Cut cakes easily in half with a long thread of dental floss.

 Remember to grab your kitchen essentials here.
 Stay tuned to our blog for exciting recipes, networking sessions, product knowledge and much more.